 By its nature, this database can store an enormous amount of information that is accessible for many users at once.
 Also, blockchain can be used as a ledger for any details.
 However, one of the most popular uses of blockchain is for financial transactions.

 When it comes to data access, every “block” is permanent and sequential in a block structure.
-That means we can’t change the entered records since each next “block” also has to be modified.
+That means we can’t change the entered records since each previous “block” must also be modified.

 You can say that there’s a minor voting system involved when adding a new “block”.
 Namely, no new or altered data won’t pass through the system without the members’ approval.
 Each change has to be verified.
 Thanks to that, the transactions are safer.